-TPC-R does not represent the activity of any particular business segment.
-The queries in TPC-R have been given a realistic context, portraying the activity of a wholesale supplier to help the reader relate intuitively to the components of the benchmark.
+TPC BenchmarkTM H is comprised of a set of business queries designed to exercise system functionalities in a manner representative of complex business analysis applications.
+These queries have been given a realistic context, portraying the activity of a wholesale supplier to help the reader relate intuitively to the components of the benchmark.

-The TPC-R workload can be applied to any industry which must manage, sell, or distribute a product worldwide (e.g., car rental, food distribution, parts, suppliers, etc.).
+TPC-H does not represent the activity of any particular business segment, but rather any industry which must manage sell, or distribute a product worldwide (e.g., car rental, food distribution, parts, suppliers, etc.).
 TPC-H does not attempt to be a model of how to build an actual information analysis application.